 The Top 10 Best Places to see Street Art in London

-London is one of the World’s best places to see street art and artists come from far and wide in order to paint its walls.
-The East End of London in particular has a renowned reputation but there are other fantastic spots with some great art scenes in their own right.
+London is one of the World’s best places to see street art.
+Artists come from far and wide in order to paint its walls.
+Visitors come from miles to see the street art in London.
+The East End of London in particular has a renowned reputation.
+There are however other fantastic spots with some great art scenes in their own right.
 Now, to make life a little easier, we’ve decided to put together this guide to the top 10 best places to see street art in the city.
-It might not meet with everyone’s agreement as of course the list is subjective but one things for sure, they are all worth a visit.
+It might not meet with everyone’s agreement.
+These things are of course subjective but one things for sure, they are all worth a visit.

-The South Bank has long been a hub for London graffiti and it’s skatepark in particular has taken on an iconic status over recent years as plans to re-develop it at the expense of the skaters have met with fierce opposition.
+The South Bank has long been a hub for London graffiti.
+Its skatepark in particular has taken on an iconic status over recent years.
+Plans to re-develop it at the expense of the skaters have met with fierce opposition.
 In itself the skate park is probably the most famous of London’s legal graffiti spots and the work will change here all the time.
 However it’s not just that which you need to look out for in the South Bank.
-Other works too from the likes of Stik, ROA and Phlegm can be found in the immediate area and the South Bank will often play host to creative festivals and have new pieces appearing.
+Other works too from the likes of Stik, ROA and Phlegm can be found in the immediate area.

 Brixton is growing and has seen a number of street festivals starting to take place with live street art at it’s core.
 Wander round the streets close to the station and you’ll see works from Louis Masai, Jimmy C and Sweet Toof amongst others.
 Other spots nearby include the Duke of Edinburgh pub on Ferndale Road, the Brixton Jamm and the legal graffiti spot known as the Stockwell Hall of Fame.
 It’s a growing area and it’s only going to get better.
 For a whistle stop tour of street art in Brixton, click on the link.